Summary

 Here, Ã is the adjacency matrix with added self-loops, D̃ is the degree matrix, H(l) is the node feature matrix at layer l, and W(l) is a learnable weight matrix.
 The key operation is symmetric normalization: each node aggregates features from its neighbors, weighted by the inverse square root of the degrees of both the source and target nodes.

-Enter GAT: Learned Neighbor Importance
+The Introduction of GAT: Learned Neighbor Importance

 How Attention Works on Graphs